telerik/xaml-docs/controls/raddiagram/diagram-tools/radcustomization.md

 * Create a class that implements the {% if site.site_name == 'Silverlight' %}[ITool](https://docs.telerik.com/devtools/silverlight/api/telerik.windows.diagrams.core.itool){% else %}[ITool](https://docs.telerik.com/devtools/wpf/api/telerik.windows.diagrams.core.itool){% endif %} interface and one or both of the __IMouseListener__ and __IKeyboardListener__ interfaces.

->tip See the [CustomTools](https://github.com/telerik/xaml-sdk/tree/master/Diagram/CustomTools) SDK example which demostrates how to implement a custom tool.
+>tip See the [CustomTools](https://github.com/telerik/xaml-sdk/tree/master/Diagram/CustomTools) SDK example which demonstrates how to implement a custom tool.
 See also, the [Customize the Path and Pencil Tools]({%slug raddiagram-howto-customize-path-pencil-tools%}) article.